TeamSuman/WeTICA/README.md

 Note 1a.
 If AmberTools is used to prepare system and topology files, "amb2gro_top_gro.py" python script available in AmberTools can be used to convert the amber structure and topology to GROMACS format in the following way.

-amb2gro_top_gro.py -p mol.prmtop -c mol.inpcrd -t mol.itp -g mol.gro
+amb2gro_top_gro.py -p mol.prmtop -c mol.inpcrd -t mol.top -g mol.gro

 Note 1b.
 If CHARMM-GUI is used to prepare system and topology, files in GROMACS format can be generated from there itself.